slviajero/tinybasic/MANUAL.md

 If BREAKCHAR is defined in the BASIC code, this character will stop the program if it is encountered in the input stream.
 It has to be found as a first character.
 Default BREAKCHAR is '#'.

 If BREAKPIN is defined, the interpreter will stop once this pin is pulled to low.
 By default, BREAKPIN is not defined, i.e. there is no BREAKPIN.
 This mechanism is for use cases where using BREAKCHAR is not practical.
 One can implement a separate stop button with it.

+### Extnding basic

+The BASIC interpreter has several mechanisms to extend the language set without having to work directly with the interpreter data structures.

+USR(N, X) with N greater than 32 will call the function usrfunction().
+It gets both arguments as values and can return one number as reault.

+CALL N with N greater than 32 will call the function usrcall().
+It gets N as an argument.

+@U is a special variable.
+Reading it will call getusrvar(), writing it will call setusrvar().

+@U() is a special array.
+Reading it will call getusrarray(), writing it will call setusrarray().
+In both cases the index is the array is passed on as argument.

+@U$ is the user string.
+It is read only.
+Reading it will trigger the function makeusrarray().
+It can pass an set of characters to BASIC.